-Georgetown University in Qatar admits and enrolls students without regard to their financial circumstances and is committed to meeting the demonstrated financial need of eligible students through a combination of aid programs that include grants, scholarships, federal aid and sponsorships.
+GU-Q admits and enrolls students without regard to their financial circumstances and is committed to meeting the demonstrated financial need of eligible students through a combination of aid programs that may include grants, scholarships, federal aid and sponsorships.

-Your financial need can be covered by various financial aids coming internally from the University or from other public and private entities offering sponsorships and scholarships.
-A combination of different financial aids can be utilized for the financial need of the student.
+Your financial need can be covered by various forms of financial aid coming internally from the University or from other public and private entities offering sponsorships, scholarships, and loans.
+A combination of different aid types can be utilized to meet the financial need of the student.

-Grants and Scholarships are awarded to students with financial need as determined comprehensively through the CSS Profile and FAFSA application as applicable along with the submitted supporting documents.
+Awarded to students with financial need, which is determined by examining the CSS Profile and FAFSA application as applicable, along with the submitted supporting documents.

-Sponsorships include things like government and private scholarships and tuition benefits.
-These resources can be used to potentially reduce your family contribution.
-These funds must be reported to GU-Q. You can also directly contact our office to see how these resources will be accounted into your specific award.
+Sponsorships include government and private scholarships and Georgetown Faculty and Staff tuition benefits.
+These resources can be used to potentially reduce your family contribution, and must be reported to GU-Q.